Skip to main content

 Terms & Conditions →

-The Site Book (“we”, “us”, “our”) is a construction compliance software service operated by SectorHQ Ltd, registered in England and Wales.
+The Site Book (“we”, “us”, “our”) is a construction compliance software service operated by REDCLAN VENTURES LTD (Company No. 17142372), registered in England and Wales, trading as The Site Book.
 This policy explains how we collect, use, and protect personal data when you use The Site Book.

 We are subject to the UK GDPR (as retained in UK law under the Data Protection Act 2018) and, where applicable, the EU GDPR.